Bull City Staples: Legacy Durham Businesses

 117 W. Main St.

 Operating "since 4eva" (2008), The Pinhook is an LGBTQ-friendly bar and venue for music and creative events.
+The Pinhook has a rich history of building the local music scene and supporting Durham's Queer community.
 Look for touring musical acts, drag shows and "Yolo Karaoke" nights, among many others, at this downtown staple.

 345 W. Main St.